hughobrien/psu-constitution/README.md

 The Union alone shall represent and defend the interests of postgraduate students of the University of Limerick on Departmental, Faculty, University & other committees and shall be empowered to negotiate on all matters concerning both the employment of postgraduate students and the remuneration for such employment within the University.

+## Articles
+1. Name and status
+2. Aims and Objectives
+3. Membership
+4. Governance of the PSU
+5. Referendum
+6. General Meetings
+7. PSU Council
+8. Executive
+9. Class Representatives
+10. Electoral and Referenda Board
+11. Clubs and Societies
+12. University of Limerick Students' Union
+13. Financial Procedures
+14. Minutes
+15. Amendments
+16. Removal of an Officer
+17. Interpretation
+18. Definitions

 ## Article 1: Name and status

 1. The name in English is the Postgraduate Students’ Union.
 Is é Cumann na nIarchéimithe an t-ainm as Gaelige.
 Therein, for the purpose of this constitution the Union shall be referred to as 'the PSU'.